October 2025 Update

 Overview

-Since 1990, there has been a significant range of published research articles that focus specifically on diverse effects of diethylstilbestrol (DES) in children born to mothers and fathers who were prenatally exposed to DES (i.e. third-generation “DES grandchildren”).
+Since 1990, there has been a significant range of published research articles that recognize adverse effects of diethylstilbestrol (DES) in children born to mothers and fathers who were prenatally exposed to DES (i.e. third-generation “DES grandchildren”), as well as extensive studies of the epigenetic effects of endocrine disrupting chemicals.

 Frequently Listed Effects for Third Generation “DES Grandchildren”